 There’s a big problem with this stat: in many regions, driving isn’t a privilege – it’s a necessity.
 If you want to work or participate in the economy, then you need to drive.

-First, let’s clear something up: government-sponsored low income car insurance policies are the exception – not the norm.
-Only three states offer low income car insurance policies, including California, New Jersey, and Hawaii.
+Is there low-income car insurance in America?
+First, let’s clear something up: government-sponsored low-income car insurance policies are the exception – not the norm.
+Only three states offer low-income car insurance policies, including California, New Jersey, and Hawaii.

 If your income is below a certain threshold in California, New Jersey, or Hawaii, then you may be eligible for special car insurance discounts.